regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.5-release-notes.md

 Have a look at the R1.5 project page for a [list of bug fixes](https://github.com/orgs/regolith-linux/projects/12).

-## Changelog Delta from Regolith 1.4.1
+## Changelog Delta from Regolith 1.4.1 to Regolith 1.5

 ```
 ########################################